FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 The accuracy of our model is 0.83 which is the the F1 SCORE  or the HARMONIC MEAN OF PRECISION AND RECALL, which is a pretty good number.

+**7   Grid Searching**

+Grid search is an approach to parameter tuning that will methodically build and evaluate a model for each combination of algorithm parameters specified in a grid.
+This is to improve the model's ability to predict credit card approvals.

+Logistic Regression  consists of different hyperparameters but we will grid search over the following two: tot, max_iter.

+We have defined the grid of hyperparameter values and converted them into a single dictionary format which GridSearchCV() expects as one of its parameters.
+Now, we will begin the grid search to see which values perform best.

+We will instantiate GridSearchCV() with our earlier logreg model with all the data we have.
+Instead of passing train and test sets separately, we will supply X (scaled version) and y.
+We will also instruct GridSearchCV() to perform a cross-validation of five folds.
+View code [here](coding/model3).